WLAN-Pi/wconsole/README.md

  - ...
  - Eight adapter uses ports 2408, 4808, 9608, 19208

+Example: To connect to the third adapter at baud rate 9600, telnet to WLAN Pi's IP address on TCP port 9603.

 ![WLAN Pi with multiple adapters](/images/Wi-Fi-Console-with-multiple-adapters.jpg)
 ![WLAN Pi connected to multiple appliances](/images/Console-cables-plugged-into-appliances.png)